animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 The operations in the `LuceneOperations` interface match the operations provided by the [LuceneQuery](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/lucene/LuceneQuery.html) interface.
-However, Spring Data for GemFire has the added value of translating proprietary GemFire or Apache Lucene `Exceptions` into Spring's highly consistent and expressive DAO [exception hierarchy](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#dao-exceptions), particularly as many modern data access operations involve more than one store or repository.
+However, Spring Data for VMware GemFire has the added value of translating proprietary GemFire or Apache Lucene `Exceptions` into Spring's highly consistent and expressive DAO [exception hierarchy](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#dao-exceptions), particularly as many modern data access operations involve more than one store or repository.

-Additionally, Spring Data for GemFire's `LuceneOperations` interface can shield your application from interface-breaking changes introduced by the underlying GemFire or Apache Lucene APIs when they occur.
+Additionally, Spring Data for VMware GemFire's `LuceneOperations` interface can shield your application from interface-breaking changes introduced by the underlying GemFire or Apache Lucene APIs when they occur.

 However, it would be sad to offer a Lucene Data Access Object (DAO) that only uses GemFire and Apache Lucene data types (such as GemFire's `LuceneResultStruct`).
-Therefore, Spring Data for GemFire gives you the `ProjectingLuceneOperations` interface to remedy these important application concerns.
+Therefore, Spring Data for VMware GemFire gives you the `ProjectingLuceneOperations` interface to remedy these important application concerns.
 The following listing shows the `ProjectingLuceneOperations` interface definition: